Duet Night Abyss Commission Guide

 • They always drop a Chest Key.

 • Keys have to be picked up and it appears that autoloot distance bonuses might not apply.
-The small key icon will be visible on your screen no matter the distance.
-You can only carry one key at a time.
+The small key icon will be visible on your screen no matter the distance, IF you are looking in the correct direction.

 Capture (Geniemon)